huggingface/blog/audio-datasets.md

 gigaspeech = load_dataset("speechcolab/gigaspeech", "xs", streaming=True)
 ```

-All of the steps covered so far in this tutorial can be applied to the streaming dataset without any code changes.
+All the steps covered so far in this tutorial can be applied to the streaming dataset without any code changes.
 <!--- TODO: make this statement valid --->

 Streaming mode can take your research to the next level: not only are the biggest datasets accessible to you, but you
 can easily evaluate systems over multiple datasets in one go without worrying about your disk space.
 Compared
 to evaluating on a single dataset, multi-dataset evaluation gives a better metric for the generalisation
-abilities of a speech recognition system.
-Check out the accompanying Google Colab for an example of evaluating
+abilities of a speech recognition system (_c.f._ [End-to-end Speech Benchmark (ESB)](https://arxiv.org/abs/2210.13352)).
+Check
+out the accompanying Google Colab for an example of evaluating Whisper on eight English speech recognition datasets in
-Whisper on eight English speech recognition datasets in one script using streaming mode.
+one script using streaming mode.
 <!--- TODO: insert link to Google Colab --->

 ## The Hub

 So far, we've taken a step-by-step guide to loading and pre-processing the GigaSpeech dataset.
 However, the GigaSpeech
-dataset is just one of over 100 audio datasets available to us through the Hugging Face Hub.
-Everything that we've
+dataset is just one of over 100 audio datasets available through the Hugging Face Hub.
+We can apply everything we've
-covered for GigaSpeech can be applied to any one of these other datasets.
-All we have to do is switch the dataset
+covered for GigaSpeech to any of these other datasets.
+All we have to do is switch the dataset identifier in the
-identifier in the`load_dataset` function for the dataset that we desire.
+`load_dataset` function for the dataset we desire.
 It's that easy!

-Let's head to the Hub and filter datasets by task:
+Let's head to the Hub and filter the datasets by task:
 * [Speech Recognition Datasets on the Hub](https://huggingface.co/datasets?task_categories=task_categories:automatic-speech-recognition&sort=downloads)
 * [Audio Classification Datasets on the Hub](https://huggingface.co/datasets?task_categories=task_categories:audio-classification&sort=downloads)